TykTechnologies/tyk-demo/README.md

 ```

 In addition to this, some features require entries in the `.env` file.
 These are set automatically by the `up.sh` file, depending on the deployment parameters.

+**Note**: For a full experience, your Dashboard licence should be valid for at least two Gateways, otherwise features/examples which require multiple Gateways will not work.

 ## Step 4: Bring the deployment up